 I will say that I found out that products I was using in my home and on my body every day were known to be harmful to all humans.
+I had a lot of toxins in my house.
 (Let’s not even begin to what they could do to a growing baby.)

 It’s a little depressing to think about, since so many things are hurtful to our bodies, but I started eliminating “bad” products and now every day I feel a little better about my choices.